Cycle and bus

 Compact personal e-mobility is the key to the last-mile problem

-by finiteresource, 9 days ago
+by finiteresource, 2 months ago

 4 years ago, I lived in Oregon and legally used a personal e-scooter do bridge the 9 miles per day last-mile problem between home, public transport and work.
 We only needed 1 car back then.